About Me & My Business

 When I went to Italy for the first time; I loved it, I literally fell in love with it.
-For some reason – I really don’t know why, I have always wanted to go.
-Not only do I not know why I was drawn to Sicily I do not know why I hadn’t actually managed to get there before this year.
+Not only do I not know why I was drawn to Sicily I do not know why I hadn’t actually managed to get there before then.
 Such is life.

-Close to the shop there is a little sea-front bar, we decided to sit for a while.
+Close to the shop where I spotted the bag there is a little sea-front bar, we decided to sit for a while.
 As we sat, looking out over the Mediterranean I found myself thinking what a nice way of life it would be to be selling handbags like that.
 When I say “like that” I mean excellent quality Italian leather, beautifully made, fantastic designs and amazing colours.

 We carried on to have dinner and a walk along the marina, as we did so these same thoughts kept popping into my head.
 By the time the next morning had arrived I had planned almost word for word the conversation I was going to have with the shop owner when I asked him for information about where he got his bags from.
 I really thought that he was unlikely to want some English tourist to know all about his business and that I would probably have to not mind and politely leave.